rancher/docs/content/rancher/v2.6/en/installation/resources/feature-flags/_index.md

 The following is a list of the feature flags available in Rancher:

 - `fleet`: Rancher comes with [Fleet]({{<baseurl>}}/rancher/v2.6/en/deploy-across-clusters/fleet) preinstalled in v2.5+.
-In Rancher v2.6, Fleet can no longer be disabled.
+Rancher v2.6's new provisioning system leverages Fleet's bundle deployment capabilities in order to manage clusters at scale.
+Therefore, in Rancher v2.6, Fleet can no longer be disabled.
 If Fleet was disabled in Rancher v2.5.x, it will become enabled if Rancher is upgraded to v2.6.x.
 - `continuous-delivery`: In Rancher v2.5.x, Fleet came with a GitOps feature that could not be disabled separately from Fleet.
 In Rancher v2.6, the `continuous-delivery` feature flag was introduced to allow the GitOps feature of Fleet to be disabled.
 For more information, see [this page.](./continuous-delivery)
 - `istio-virtual-service-ui`: This feature enables a [UI to create, read, update, and delete Istio virtual services and destination rules]({{<baseurl>}}/rancher/v2.6/en/installation/options/feature-flags/istio-virtual-service-ui), which are traffic management features of Istio.
 - `unsupported-storage-drivers`: This feature [allows unsupported storage drivers.]({{<baseurl>}}/rancher/v2.6/en/installation/options/feature-flags/enable-not-default-storage-drivers) In other words, it enables types for storage providers and provisioners that are not enabled by default.